The Electric Kool-Aid Acid Test: Plot

 In an effort to broadcast their lifestyle, the Pranksters publicize their acid experiences giving rise to the term Acid Test.
 They describe the goal of these parties as the pursuit of "intersubjectivity," a state beyond an individual's ego.
 As the Acid Tests are catching on culturally, Kesey is arrested for possession of marijuana.
 In an effort to avoid jail, he flees to Mexico and is joined by the Pranksters.
 The Pranksters struggle in Mexico and are unable to obtain the same results from their acid trips.

 Kesey and some of the Pranksters return to the United States.
-At this point, Kesey becomes a full blown pop culture icon as he appears on TV and radio shows, despite being wanted by the FBI.
+At this point, Kesey becomes a full-blown pop culture icon as he appears on TV and radio shows, despite being wanted by the FBI.
 Eventually, he is located and arrested.
 Kesey is conditionally released as he convinces the judge that the next step of his movement is an "Acid Test Graduation," an event in which the Pranksters and other followers will attempt to achieve intersubjectivity without the use of mind-altering drugs.
-The graduation is not effective enough to clear the charges from Kesey's name.
-He is given two sentences for two separate offenses.
+The planned graduation event falls flat after other San Francisco counterculture allies pull out at the last moment.
+Eventually, Kesey is given two sentences for two separate offenses.
 He is designated to a work camp to fulfill his sentence.
 He moves his wife and children to Oregon and begins serving his time in the forests of California.